Haloarcula hispanica pleomorphic virus 1

-Haloarcula hispanica pleomorphic virus 1 (HHPV1) is a double stranded DNA virus that infects the halophilic archaeon Haloarcula hispanica.
+Alphapleolipovirus HHPV1, also known as Haloarcula hispanica pleomorphic virus 1 (HHPV-1) is a virus of the family Pleolipoviridae.
+It is a double stranded DNA virus that infects the halophilic archaeon Haloarcula hispanica.
 It has a number of unique features unlike any previously described virus.

 Virology

 The virions are enveloped and pleomorphic is shape.
 The envelope contains a variety of lipids including cardiolipins, phosphatidylglycerols, phosphatidylglycerophosphate methyl esters and phosphatidylglycerosulfates.
-There are two major proteins in the envelope — VP3 (12 kiloDaltons in weight) and VP4 (60 kiloDaltons in weight).
+There are two major proteins in the envelope — VP3 (12 kilodaltons in weight) and VP4 (60 kilodaltons in weight).

 The virions exit the host without lysis suggesting a budding mechanism.

 Genome

 The genome is a single molecule of double stranded DNA, circular, 8082 base pairs in length with a G+C content of 55.8%.
 It has eight open reading frames (ORFs).
 VP3 and VP4 are encoded by ORF3 and ORF4 respectively.